 Understanding the world of college financial aid can be difficult.
-Here are answers to some of the most common questions about financial aid.
+To make the process easier, here are answers to some of the most common questions about financial aid.

 What’s the difference between a loan, a scholarship and a grant?

 A loan is given to a student under the expectation that the student will repay the sum in the future.
-Loans most often come with interest rates, which dictate how much the sum grows by throughout time.
+Loans come with interest rates, which dictate how much the sum grows throughout time.
 The lower the interest rate, the less the sum grows.

 Why are loans such a problem for students?